 One of the first questions of childhood: Where did I come from?
 One of the last of old age: Where am I going?
 We seem to feel bigger than this place.

 A long-time friend, an atheist, is raising two sons.
-He bragged that he asked his boys if they believe in God, and they laughed at the concept.
+He bragged that he asked his boys if they believed in God, and they laughed at the concept.
 Could they see God?
 No. Touch him?
 No. In any way detect him?
 No. The assertion is that spirituality isn’t measurable and therefore bunk.
 The 75% of Americans who believe in God would disagree.
 (Internationally, that number rises to 85%.)

 Are those of us who believe in a higher power shoring up our earthly fears with the hope of a second shot?
 Yeah, maybe.
 Or maybe our belief finds its genesis in something else entirely.